How To Fix The Bike Chain That Keeps Coming Off (Detailed Anwer)

 Other Possible Problems:

-If these aren’t the problem with your chain then some other problems that might exist are
+If these aren’t the problems with your chain then some other problems that might exist are:

-The chain angle you are running the bike is not correct that is causing the chain to get stretched and drop.
+- Chain Angle – The chain angle you are running the bike is not correct which is causing the chain to get stretched and drop.

-Another problem may be that your drive train is either worn out or damaged that is causing the alignment issues.
+- Chain Length Or Damage In The Drivetrain – Another problem may be that your drivetrain is either worn out or damaged which is causing the alignment issues.
 Or the chain length is too large or small that it falls during the gear shifting.

 If you are still unable to figure out the problem and it is still slipping off then a better and safer option is to get professional help.
 This will save you from all the hassles and will fix the issue more quickly and efficiently.